 We’re always looking for ways to recreate more responsibly, reduce our environmental impact, and leave the outdoors better than we found it, and reducing waste while camping whether in a tent or camper van (and really in our everyday lives) is a big one.
 Whether it’s disposable utensils, plastic bottled drinks, or excess packaging, there’s probably more in our trash bags than there needs to be (guilty as charged!).
 Together we can make small changes to reduce the trash we make, which is not only better for our planet, but less hassle to deal with on your camping trip as well.

-Looking for ways to tread more lightly?
-Here are a few tips to help you reduce waste while camping.
+Looking for ways to reduce waste while car camping?
+Here are a few tips to help you get closer to more eco-friendly, zero-waste camping.

-Tip #1: Ditch Disposables and Choose to Reuse
+1) Ditch Single-Use Disposables and Choose to Reuse

 The main culprit of unnecessary waste while camping is in your camp kitchen.
-Things such as disposable plastic utensils, Ziploc baggies and other food items that come pre-wrapped in single-use plastic can add up over time.
-So before you head out, take stock of your camp kitchen inventory to see if there’s any room for improvement, then put together a bin of reusable supplies in order to reduce waste while camping:
+Things such as disposable plastic utensils, Solo cups, Ziploc baggies, paper plates, plastic water bottles, and food items packaged in plastic add up over time.
+So before you head out, take stock of your camp kitchen inventory to see if there’s any room for improvement, then put together a bin of reusable supplies in order to reduce waste while camping.

 - Reusable utensil set